digitalist/systemdrop/README.md

 - fix with `pkg install lang/python` will make (at @11) python2 default.
 - fix with symlink: `sudo ln -s /usr/local/bin/python3 /usr/local/bin/python`
 - fix with correct shebang line (if you can edit sources)

+If you're getting errors installing some python packages, look into output. in case of  `/usr/bin/ld: cannot find -lffi`, see installs/python-pip-lib-fix.sh

 ## 13. Unresolved Issues